 “Well, I’m traveling because I have been looking for a place to build a house for my mother, and I have chosen San Miguel de Allende for it, and I hope you can come and see the town.”

 Stirling had also met a Peruvian political exile in Mexico, whose name was Felipe Cossio del Pomar.
-The story is that del Pomar stopped in San Miguel de Allende at the train station, and I think they had about a two-hour wait, and he drove up in the mule cart for passengers from the train station to San Miguel.
+The story is that del Pomar stopped in San Miguel de Allende at the train station, and I think they had about a two-hour wait, and he drove up in the mule cart for passengers from the train station to San Miguel de Allende.
 It was early in the morning and the colors were brilliant.
-He stayed and, with Stirling, formed the Universidad de Bellas Artes, the first art school in San Miguel in 1937.
+He stayed and, with Stirling, formed the Universidad de Bellas Artes, the first art school in San Miguel de Allende in 1937.
 It was registered with the Department of Education both in Canada and the United States.

 When Jose Mojica, Cossio del Pomar, and Stirling Dickinson started looking for a better building, they went to see the governor of Guanajuato.
 That was my father.
 My father called former president General Lazaro Cardenas, who was then head of the army.
 Lazaro Cardenas called the president, Manuel Avila Camacho, and they found a building that had once been a convent but, because of the separation of church and state, had been taken away from the church and given to the army.
 Now it was taken away from the army and given to a group of foreigners that wanted to start an art school.

 Meg: Why did they choose to give the property to foreigners?
-Was it because they felt the foreigners were bringing something to the community, there was a positive partnership, or that these foreigners were going to create something worthwhile?
+Was it because they felt the foreigners were bringing something to the community, there was a positive partnership, or these foreigners were going to create something worthwhile?

-Rudy: In the 1920s, President Alvaro Obregon had opened the first Department of Education of Mexico, and chose an intellectual named Jose Vasconcelos to head it.
+Rudy: In the 1920s, President Alvaro Obregon opened the first Department of Education of Mexico, and chose an intellectual named Jose Vasconcelos to head it.
 Its motto was “Educate the People.”
 Felipe Cossio del Pomar and Jose Vasconcelos had the idea that they could do that through art.
 So, the project of the art school was not only to receive foreign students but to integrate Mexican craft artists into an academic field.

 Meg: I love that!

 Rudy: My father knew about the art school in the late ‘30s, early ‘40s and when he retired in 1944 after being governor, this group went to see him.
-They said, “There’s a big spread of land in San Miguel, and we want to put the school there, but we don’t have enough money to do it, so we want you to participate.”
+They said, “There’s a big spread of land in San Miguel de Allende, and we want to put the school there, but we don’t have enough money to do it, so we want you to participate.”
 And my father said, “Okay.
 That’s an interesting idea.”